Back to Our Subjects

 In Year 8 our students continue their second year of the Language and Literature curriculum within the International Bachelorette’s Middle Years Programme.
 Students continue to explore a variety of texts from different time periods and geographical locations.
 These texts are intended to broaden our students’ perspectives, helping them to question the world around them and their place within it.
 The themes Year 8 students focus on are: Conflict, Responsibility, The Roles of Power and Change/Becoming’.

 Much of our work originates in and leads to students developing their ability to communicate confidently and clearly through a range of individual and collaborative tasks; students are taught to use Standard English from Year 7 and continue this in Year 8.
 Using these texts we nurture students’ personal and collaborative development through their linguistic competence through writing in a variety of forms for a range of purposes and audiences, and to increase their awareness of the writing process itself – from planning to proofreading and correction.
-A strong emphasis is placed upon linguistic and structural text conventions and upon the accuracy and presentation of written work.
-The rigour and diversity of the work in these early years provides a solid foundation continuing the MYP programme and for examination in English Language and English Literature in Key Stage 4.
-Students can be helped to develop emotionally and intellectually through reading, and we encourage them to establish, from Year 7, a habit of regular and independent reading for pleasure, which we then further encourage by Years 7 and 8 having an hour of in-school reading each week.
+A strong emphasis is placed on linguistic and structural text conventions and upon the accuracy and presentation of written work.
+The rigour and diversity of the work in these early years provide a solid foundation for continuing the MYP programme and for examination in English Language and English Literature in Key Stage 4.
+Students can be helped to develop emotionally and intellectually through reading, and we encourage them to establish, from Year 7, a habit of regular and independent reading for pleasure.
 All students in Year 8 still follow the Accelerated Reader Intervention Programme.
 We teach our students how to understand and evaluate the author’s craft and how to make an informed personal response to what they read.
 We aim to develop students’ ability to read, enjoy and analyse a wide range of texts: contemporary and classic literary texts from a variety of cultures and traditions, non-literary texts and moving image texts.
 Students are taught how to read for different purposes and to understand the way meanings are made.
 Equal Opportunities issues are addressed through reading, and we aim to encourage empathy so that each student approaches issues of race, culture, gender, ability and disability with tolerance and insight.

 Schedule of Learning